clinaresl/ksearch/domains/README.md

 The typical optional arguments are shown next:

-* `--csv`: if given, a CSV file with the specified name is created which records all results as soon as the execution is over.
+* `--csv`: If given, a CSV file with the specified name is created which records all results as soon as the execution is over.

+* `--summary`: Used in conjunction with `--csv`.
+If given, only the information of the last solution path is written to the csv file; otherwise, information about every solution path is stored, resulting in much larger csv files.

-* `--no-doctor`: once every optimization task is finished, the solver automatically check it for correctness ---see the following section.
+* `--no-doctor`: Once every optimization task is finished, the solver automatically check it for correctness ---see the following section.
   Sometimes, if the number of paths generated is too large, this might take a very long time.
 This directive suppress the automated verification.

-* `--verbose`: provides additional information, typically consisting of every single solution to every instance of the *k* shortest-path problem
+* `--verbose`: Provides additional information, typically consisting of every single solution to every instance of the *k* shortest-path problem

 However, some specific solvers might have a different selection of directives.